MarcoGorelli/polars-plugins-tutorial/docs/where_to_go.md

 If this was easy for you, you may want to look into:

-- other data types (you may need to active extra features in the `Cargo.toml` file e.g. `dtype-dates`)
+- other data types (you may need to activate extra features in the `Cargo.toml` file e.g. `dtype-dates`)
 - "vertical" operations (note: you'll almost certainly want to set `elementwise=False`)
 - tapping into existing Rust crates.